8 Common American English Diphthongs with Examples

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-To figure out what a diphthong is, we first have to return to the basics: vowels.
+To understand what a diphthong is, we first have to return to the basics: vowels.

 According to Cambridge’s English Dictionary, a vowel is a sound produced by the human mouth without being obstructed (blocked) by the teeth, tongue or lips.
-For example, American English is said to have 14 vowel sounds, and these are often categorized as long and short vowel sounds.
+For example, American English vowels are often categorized (organized by type) as long and short vowel sounds.

 The word diphthong comes from the Greek word meaning “two sounds.”
-Based on that definition, we know that a diphthong is a sound that combines two vowel sounds.
+Based on that definition, we can understand that a diphthong is a sound that combines two vowel sounds.

-While technically a diphthong could be any two vowel sounds pronounced together, American English only has eight major diphthongs.
+While a diphthong could be any two vowel sounds pronounced together, American English only has eight major diphthongs.
+We’ll take a look at each one now.

 1. /aʊ/ as in Town